 In developments or subdivisions, conduit shall be installed extensively enough to provide a cable raceway under any existing or anticipated street or driveway.
 In addition, for any buildable lot where the driveway has not been determined by rough grading or curb opening, the conduit shall extend across the entire lot.

-Conduit under the public way shall be at least 36 inches below grade and extend at least 48 inches beyond the street limits or paved areas.
-For State roads, it is the customer/developer's responsibility to comply with the Maine Department of Transportation's Utility Accommodation Policy for conduits within the Maine Department of Transportation's right-of-way.
+Conduit under the public way shall be at least 36-inches below grade and extend at least 48-inches beyond the street limits or paved areas.
+For State roads, it is the customer/developer's responsibility to comply with the Maine Department of Transportation's Utility Accommodation Policy - Section 10.5 for conduits within the Maine Department of Transportation's right-ofway.
+Maine DOT currently requires either concrete encased or rigid steel conduit under the roadway, the installation is permitted by the state and rigid steel conduit at least 7' up pole.

-Conduit placed under private driveways and walks shall be at least 30 inches below grade and shall extend at least 24 inches beyond the traveled way.
+Conduit placed under private driveways and walks shall be at least 30-inches below grade and shall extend at least 24-inches beyond the traveled way.

-Non-metallic conduit shall be of approved heavy-wall (Schedule 40) design unless encased in a minimum of 3 inches of concrete.
+Non-metallic conduit shall be of approved heavy-wall (Schedule 40) design unless encased in a minimum of 3-inches of concrete.
 All non-metallic conduit used above grade (risers) shall be of sunlight resistant material, and where subject to physical damage, shall be schedule 80 minimum (per the NEC).

-Back-fill within 6 inches of conduit shall consist of soil containing no rocks greater than 4 inches in diameter per NESC

-Section 321 B. During back-filling of the trench, a plastic "ELECTRIC" marker tape (furnished by the Company if Company owned cable) shall be installed approximately 12 inches below grade (and at least 12 inches above the conduit per NEC Section 300.5).
+Back-fill within 6-inches of conduit shall consist of soil containing no rocks greater than 4-inches in diameter per NESC Section 321 B. During back-filling of the trench, a plastic "ELECTRIC" marker tape (furnished by the company if company owned cable) shall be installed approximately 12-inches below grade (and at least 12-inches above the conduit per NEC Section 300.5).

 Upon installation, all ducts shall be clean and free of debris.
 Any empty ducts shall be capped.
 An acceptable pull rope must be provided by the customer in all ducts to facilitate the installation of cable.
-A 1/4 inch polypropylene rope, or other line of equal or greater strength, is required.
+A 1⁄4-inch polypropylene rope, or other line of equal or greater strength, is required.